Artificial

 but most of it is probably just repetitive junk left over from the

 chaotic process of evolution.
-And of the gene producing
+Indeed, the entire vertebrate

-portion, only a small proportion appears to have anything to do with
+portions of DNA, only a small proportion appears to have anything to do

 intelligence (say 10%).
 The difference between Chimpanzee